Vue Storefront is now Alokai! Learn More

 RenderCmsContent

-is a module-specific component responsible for rendering all of the aforementioned, module-agnostic CMS components on the frontend.
-It serves as a wrapper which receives component data from the CMS and uses it to render the corresponding frontend components.
-It also applies dynamic CSS styles to the components based on the styles specified in the CMS.
+A component that renders page components in your Storefront.
+It acts as a wrapper that receives component data from the CMS and renders the corresponding page components.
+Additionally, it applies dynamic CSS styles to components based on CMS specifications.